The Bylaws can be read below, or download PDF.

 3.6 Written Action.
 Any action required or permitted to be taken by the Board of Directors may be taken without a meeting if all members of the Board consent in writing to the adoption of a resolution authorizing the action.
 Director consents may be submitted by electronic messaging, Fax, email or similar means.
 The resolution and the written consents by the Board Members shall be filed with the minutes of the proceedings of the Board.

 3.7 Electronic Communication.
-Any Director may participate in a meeting by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other simultaneously during the conversation.
+For those meetings held in-person any Director may participate electronically allowing all persons participating in the meeting to hear each other simultaneously during the conversation.
 Participation by such means constitutes presence in person at a meeting.

 3.8 Vacancies.
 A vacancy on the Board of Directors, due to death, resignation, or otherwise, may be filled by an affirmative vote of a majority of the remaining Directors upon the recommendation of the President.
 The substitute Director serves until the expiration of the Director’s term or until a successor is elected to fill the vacancy, whichever is earlier.
 The successor is nominated in the manner set forth in Sec.
 3.3 and elected to fill the vacancy for the unexpired term that remains after the election is held.